inidun/Project-PM-minutes-and-notes/Source_PM_3_SSIs.md

 _(2 October 2020)_
 Ben completed manual quality control, and some spelling corrections, of all SSIs.
 Corrections made in the "dates first" version.

+_(3 November 2021)_
+Discovered an SSI that was not included in our list: the 1976 Recommendation on the Development of Adult Education (13096).
+On UNESCO's SSI webpages this is listed on the page "Theme: Education", but not on the main list!
+- Ben created new txt file, added it to INIDUN Drive, folder "legal_instrument_corpus (dates first)".
+- Ben added this SSI to metadata, "legal_instrument_index Ben copy".

+Checking for others we missed, I find another one:
+1978 International Charter of Physical Education and Sport.
+The original number of this one was 13150; but that number is taken by the revised recommendation of 2015 ("International Charter of Physical Education, Physical Activity and Sport").
+There are interesting differences between this one and the current one!
+And OBS, this was amended in 2001, adding one paragraph (a new article 7: "Protection of  the  ethical  and  moral  values  of  physical  education  and sport must be a constant concern for all") but otherwise leaving the text unchanged.
+See the 2001 version [here](https://en.unesco.org/sites/default/files/sport_e.pdf).
+UNESCO's collection, _Standard-Setting in UNESCO_ (2007), does not include the 2001 revision as a new, separate recommendation; so we won't either.
+But be aware of such modifications in other cases, too!
+For now:
+- Ben created new txt file (called "13150_1978"), added it to INIDUN Drive, folder "legal_instrument_corpus (dates first)".
+- Ben added this SSI to metadata, "legal_instrument_index Ben copy".